Homemade Chia Seed Jam with Any Fruit

 Any combination of favorite berries will do!

-It may also be stored in the freezer in an air tight container for up to 3 months.
-Simply thaw in the refrigerator and use within 1 week.
+It may also be frozen for up to 3 months.
+Simply thaw in the refrigerator and use within 2 weeks.

-If the texture of the chia seeds bothers you or if like a smoother jam, process the jam in a blender or food processor until it reaches the desired consistency.
+- Pro tip: If the texture of the chia seeds bothers you or if like a smoother jam, process the jam in a blender or food processor until it reaches the desired consistency.

 More chia seed recipes you’ll love!

-Homemade Chia Seed Jam
+Easy Chia Jam

 Ingredients